 Why font combinations?

-Are you a fan of fonts?
-If not, you should be.
 The right fonts can make your design stand out.
 Fonts are important because they have a huge impact on the readability of your creation.
 Even if you’re not a designer, just by choosing great font combinations you can make a simple text more interesting or create a layout just based on fonts.

 Where do you use these fonts?